 Expiration of the Rights Offering 5:00 p.m., New York City time, on August 13, 2021, unless extended by the Company in its discretion.

-The Subscription Price is 100% of the principal amount of the Notes to be purchased, payable in cash.
-Subscription Price indebtedness; purchases of real estate assets; or working capital.
+Subscription Price The Subscription Price is 100% of the principal amount of the Notes to be purchased, payable in cash.

 Payment must be received before the expiration of the Rights Offering.